-Learning by doing: silvopasture, raised beds, cover crops.
+Learning by doing: forest conversion, raised beds, pollarding.

 A lot of the water systems in western Washington around the Puget Sound and the coast are storm driven as opposed to snow pack driven.
 Snow pack does play a role but the water systems are small enough that storms can overpower the effect of snow pack within these systems.
 This means that they tend to be very flashy as opposed to snow pack systems which can be less flashy with the exception of rain on snow events that can cause very fast melt in snow pack systems.
 This can result in flooding and makes it a bit harder to retain the water since it can come quickly - easier to retain slow and steady water than a down burst.

 One thing to note about western Washington is that our summers are very dry but the rest of the year is wet.
 The issue is that when we need the moisture the most we don't tend to get much and we don't have the snow pack to help ensure there is summer water.
 My understanding of the climate predictions for western Washington is that our winters will be a little warmer and a fair bit wetter while our summers will be warmer and drier.
 This could make the summers a challenge despite all the water the area will still get - potentially more overall than we get today just not in the summer when we need it.